 Dangerous Driving Causing Death

-In Victoria, Dangerous Driving Causing Death carries a maximum penalty of 10 years’ imprisonment.
-Upon a finding of guilt or a plea of guilty, the Court must also disqualify the licence of the person for a minimum period of 2 years.
-Individuals are often charged with a number of other offences as an alternative to this charge, including: culpable driving; dangerous driving cause serious injury; and, careless driving.
+In Victoria, dangerous driving causing death carries a maximum penalty of 10 years’ imprisonment.
+Upon a finding of guilt or a plea of guilty, the court must also disqualify the licence of the person for a minimum period of 2 years.
+Individuals are often charged with other offences as an alternative to this charge, including culpable driving; dangerous driving cause serious injury and careless driving.

 The Offence Of Dangerous Driving Causing Death